Singapore family offices · Cross-border positioning

 What this work does not include.

 No legal services.
 No MAS licensing, VCC formation, or US entity formation.
 No SFO or MFO structure design.
 No Section 13O or 13U scheme application.
 No SPV or trust setup.
 No EP, Tech.Pass, EB-5, E-2, L-1, or O-1 visa work.
-No US tax structuring, FATCA analysis, or double-tax-treaty review.
+No US tax structuring, FATCA analysis, or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.

 Frequently asked.

 The two brands do different jobs.
 The holding brand carries family standing, governance, and the long-arc investment thesis.
 The operating brand carries a US category, a US outcome claim, and a US peer set.
-When they collapse into one surface, the US intermediary reads the portfolio company through the Singapore family prestige and cannot locate the commercial category.
+When they collapse into one surface, the US intermediary judges the portfolio company through the Singapore family prestige and cannot locate the commercial category.
 The work is to build two distinct public layers that each pass the filter their audience uses, and to define where they connect and where they stay apart.

 Often yes.
 Kuala Lumpur and Jakarta single family offices with a Singapore holding structure and US portfolio companies or US co-investment vehicles are served through the same engagement shapes.
 The holding-brand-versus-operating-brand problem is consistent across Southeast Asian family offices entering the US, and the Singapore gate is where those conversations typically start.